citp/privacy-policy-historical/p/ph/pha/phanfare.com.md

 The compact policy is sent by the Web server along with the cookies it describes.
 For more information, see the P3P deployment guide at [ http://www.w3.org/TR/p3pdeployment](http://www.w3.org/TR/p3pdeployment).

 This is a privacy policy for Phanfare, Inc. Our homepage on the Web is located at [http://www.phanfare.com](http://www.phanfare.com/).
-The full text of our privacy policy is available on the Web at [ http://www.phanfare.com/privacy.aspx](http://www.phanfare.com/privacy.aspx)
+The full text of our privacy policy is available on the Web at [ http://www.phanfare.com/page/privacy.html](http://www.phanfare.com/page/privacy.html)

 We invite you to contact us if you have questions about this policy.
 You may contact us by mail at the following address:

 Phanfare, Inc.
-402 Main Street
+11 New Street
-Suite 100-304
 Metuchen, NJ 08840
 United States of America